bosh/Evasion/README.markdown

 	JOIN _USERNAME_
 where _USERNAME_ is any string < 40 characters containing no whitespace

-The hunter is the first to join a game, the prey second Upon joining a game, you will be welcomed with the message
+The hunter is the first to join a game, the prey second.

+Upon joining a game, you will be welcomed with the message

 	ACCEPTED _TYPE_